 Yes, you’re seeing that right.
 I’m using scissors to separate the individual wires on the cable, but a sharp knife works well too.
 I’m then soldering them directly to the GPIO on the Pi.
 There are multiple ground wires and I’m waiting until all other wires are soldered before soldering them.
 I’m going to bundle them together and solder them all at once.
-A more detailed description of this process is shown on the PSP FPC Guide.

 So far I have the right side controls (circle, triangle, square, x) along with start and select soldered in place.
 The 5v LED power wire soldered up is also soldered up and the ground wire for the green power LED is going to be soldered to GND along with all the other GND wires.
 The LED’s can be powered directly by 5v because there are resistors already on the original PSP board (it’s like Sony knew I would want to do this)

 Here are three important photos you will need to solder the GPIO wires in place.
 It will be your choice on which GPIO pins to use, and your software needs to be configured to look for input on each GPIO pin.
 Most of the GPIO pins are used up by the controls.